madvonh/cloudfront-cognito-signed-cookies-terraform/README.md

 # cloudfront-cognito-signed-cookies-terraform

-This repository contains a solution for creating an AWS CloudFront distribution with S3, secured with Cognito signed cookies, using Terraform.
+This repository contains a solution for creating an AWS CloudFront distribution with S3, secured with Cognito and signed cookies, using Terraform.

 The implementation details and usage instructions are provided in the following blog post: